An Introduction To

 Baptism

 Like Luther, Tyndale saw baptism as consisting of two parts.
 1- the divine promise, which says: “He that believes and is baptized shall be saved.”
 2- the outward sign of God’s forgiveness, the immersion in water from which baptism gets its name.
 [See Luther’s essay on the Babylonian Captivity of the church.]
 Like Luther, he also accepted infant baptism.
-However, he was not willing to use some of the arguments that Luther used in defense of infant baptism.
-Moreover, even though he believed that infants were to be baptized, he did not assume that those who were baptized automatically received God’s gift of faith.
+However, even though he believed that infants were to be baptized, he did not assume that those who were baptized automatically received God’s gift of faith.
 On the contrary, he held that just as circumcision did not guarantee salvation to children under the Old Covenant, baptism does not guarantee it under the New Covenant.
 “As the circumcised in the flesh, and not in heart, have no part in God’s good promises; even so they that are baptized in the flesh, and not in the heart, have no part in Christ’s blood”.
 [Tyndale, Doctrinal Treatises, p.
 351.]

 The Lord’s Supper

 Tyndale also stood with Luther in rejecting the medieval concept of the Lord’s Supper as a re-enactment of Christ’s sacrifice on the cross.
 Because, the Roman doctrine denies the all-sufficiency of Christ’s atonement, Tyndale disavowed it vehemently.
-[Tyndale, Doctrinal Treatises, pp. 359-362] As with baptism, he saw the Lord’s Supper as a ceremony that God uses to give us His promise of forgiveness in Christ, and, through that promise, His assurance of forgiveness.
+[Tyndale, Doctrinal Treatises, pp. 359-362] As with baptism, he saw the Lord’s Supper as a ceremony that God uses to proclaim the gospel of forgiveness in Christ.
+And, through that ceremonial proclamation of the gospel He assures all who partake of His forgiveness.

-“This treasure is conveyed and communicated to us in no other way than through the words “given and shed for you for the forgiveness of sins.”… And inasmuch as he offers and promises forgiveness of sins, there is no other way of receiving it than by faith.… That which is given in and with the Sacrament cannot be grasped nor appropriated by our body.
-It is accomplished by faith in the heart.” [pp. 144-145, Lenker edition]
+Like Luther, Tyndale taught that because, “the righteous lives by his faith; ergo, to believe and trust in Christ’s blood is the eating that there was meant.”
+[Tyndale, Doctrinal Treatises, p.
+369.]
+Or as Luther put it, “This treasure is conveyed and communicated to us in no other way than through the words “given and shed for you for the forgiveness of sins.”… And inasmuch as he offers and promises forgiveness of sins, there is no other way of receiving it than by faith.… That which is given in and with the Sacrament cannot be grasped nor appropriated by our body.
+It is accomplished by faith in the heart.”
+[Large Catechism, pp. 144-145, Lenker edition.]

 The Sacraments are means only because of the Gospel promises connected therewith.
 Therefore we may say that there is but one means by which the knowledge of grace and salvation, and grace and salvation itself, are imparted to us; it is the Gospel, the glad tidings of the grace of God in Christ Jesus. (“A Summary of Christian Doctrine”, p.
 189)